soniah/gsnmpgo/README.md

 Issues
 ------

-* snmp walk results are returned as a map ie unordered.
-My intention is to replace the map with an "ordered map" equivalent eg github.com/petar/GoLLRB/llrb or code.google.com/p/biogo.llrb/

 * snmp walks aren't being done as "GETBULK" when using snmp v2c, rather repeated getnexts are being done ie like snmp v1.
 The gsnmp C library doesn't implement GETBULK directly, my intention is to write the C code to do it.

-* testing is still a WIP (work in progress)

 License
 -------